 Planetary observers will not be disappointed either, as Kaikōura is also far enough North to make the Sun, Moon and planets high enough above the horizon for clear viewing or photography.
 A low population density ensures that there is always an opportunity to find a secluded location, away from distractions or lights, to just lie back and take in the awesome splendour of the free celestial show that nature has to offer.

-Kaikōura doesn’t have a public observatory but just 2 hours drive north is the Omaka Observatory which provides night sky tours from a crater observatory in the Omaka Valley.
+There are several local astronomers in Kaikōura with specialist telescopic equipment who volunteer their time for the local community to be able to explore the night sky.
+There is currently not an astrotourism business or public observatory in Kaikōura.
+Just 2 hours drive north is the Omaka Observatory which provides night sky tours from a crater observatory in the Omaka Valley.

 Monthly Night Sky Information